orbitalchicken/Roadmap/README.md

 2 MDM
 -----

-    - "Why can not Bumblebee work with Cinnamon? with MDM login screen.
-        When I replace MDM Login Screen with LightDM login screen then it works with bumblebee.Bumblebee loads on startup.
-        And I can choose the Nvidia card with optirun Other operating systems I’ve tried has worked Zorin Os works
-        Ubuntu works"
-        I confirm the problem with bumblebee.
-It does not start with mdm but well with any other display manager (lightdm, gdm,…) bumblebee does not autostart I had to make an autorun script in init.d (with the command “service bumblebeed start”).
+    - Bumblebee does not autostart with MDM (does with other DMs).
+I had to make an autorun script in init.d (with the command “service bumblebeed start”).
     - Enable remote logins via XDMCP causes Xauthority error dialog on login.

 2 mintInstall